 Surgery is normally reserved for severe injuries such as tendon avulsion injuries where the tendon has pulled completely away from the bone.
 Surgery may also be required to repair a complete tear within the muscle.

-In order to sucessfully address a tendon avulsion, the surgeon will pull the torn tendon and muscle back into place and remove the remaining scar tissue.
-Following this the tendon is affixed to the bone with the aid of large stitches or staples.
+In order to sucessfully address a tendon avulsion, the orthopaedic surgeon will pull the torn tendon and muscle back into place and remove the remaining scar tissue.
+Following this, the tendon is affixed to the bone with the aid of large stitches or staples.